 Bill was discharged from the Navy on August 16, 1946.

-About December 1943 Bill married Marge Fink.
-They had a daughter, Vicky Doerr.
-They moved to Sonoma, California where Bill was a Sawman and Carpenter from 1947 until he retired.
-Bill and Marge divorced sometime before 1951.
+Margie and Bill had a daughter, Vicky Doerr.
+They moved to Sonoma, California where Bill was a Sawman and Carpenter from 1947 until he retired, but I suspect they may have separated /divorced before this time.